Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: More Results

 \section{More Results}

-In this section, we present additional experimental results, including the application of MIRage to more VLMs and an analysis of whether Chain-of-Thought (CoT) can effectively enhance the model’s safety capabilities on the MIS test set.
-Additionally, we report results for various safety categories across different models on the MIS test set.
+In this section, we present additional experimental results, including more analysis on reasoning VLMs, inference latency, the application of MIRage to more VLMs and an analysis of whether Chain-of-Thought (CoT) can effectively enhance the model’s safety capabilities on the MIS test set.
+In addition, we report results for various safety categories in different models in the MIS test set.